How To Halloween During A Pandemic

 (Related post: The Secret To Good Health, Calm & Confidence)

 Since the 1970s we've known that sugar temporarily shocks white blood cells into a coma leaving open a potential 5 hour window of opportunity for infection to take hold (source).
 The study was done in a petri dish, but yikes!
-I want my kids' Neutrophils to be in tip top shape right now!
+I want my kids' Neutrophils to be in tip-top shape right now!

-There are all kinds of ways sugar negatively effects how we and our kids feel, learn and function so maybe this year, with a pandemic raging and anxiety levels through the roof, we could just cancel Halloween and avoid all this biological stress?
+There are all kinds of ways sugar negatively affects how we and our kids feel, learn and function so maybe this year, with a pandemic raging and anxiety levels through the roof, we could just cancel Halloween and avoid all this biological stress?